See Review of The Crucible: by Arthur Miller in Review Section

 I loved my years running on the Pipeline Trail.
 I have run it both winter and summer.
 I look forward to next and to at least walk it again.

 This story of that day is one that I have told, over and over again, for the last 60+ years.
 Looking back at the event this year seems different, and it occurs to me that I have been in a rut.
-For too long the story has just been focused our special a Thanksgiving day meal that year.
+For too long the story has just been focused our special a Thanksgiving day meal.
 I have been missing the bigger picture.
 I should have seen how repetitious my story had become.
-My father had told many stories about his family over the years and they were repetitious.

 Oral histories have been a common way families have past on their life stories.
 My father was one that past not only his own history, but much of his extended families stories this way.
 He really never could seem to remember that he had told us the stories before.
 Later in his life I just reached a point where I felt it was important that I listen to him and so I didn't say anything and just listened.